trygvis/mcu.cmake/README.md

 ## Goals and considerations

-* Make microcontroller projects look and feel as much as possible as any other c/c++ project
+* Make microcontroller projects look and feel as much as possible as any other c/c++ project.
-* Use as much as possible of the chip vendor's SDK
+* Use as much as possible of the chip vendor's SDK without requiring any changes to the SDK code.
 * Make the CMake code as uniform as feasible between platforms, but allow for platform-specific options and features.

 # Recommended layout